awslabs/aws-ai-solution-kit/docs/en/deploy-general-nlu.md

 **Example 1 Response**

-Assuming the model returns the category of the "unclassified text" as "sports."
+Assume the model returns the category of the "unclassified text" as "sports."

 ``` json
 {